Infineon/mtb-example-psoc4-msclp-csd-button/README.md

 ## Hardware setup

 This example uses the board's default configuration.
-See the kit user guide to ensure that the board is configured correctly.
+See the [kit user guide](www.infineon.com/002-34472) to ensure that the board is configured correctly to use VDDA at 1.8 V

 ## Software setup